TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 2. If you advertise about the photo feature in your app, you will have more users and fewer complaints within the next 10 weeks.

-3. If you add three pages to the onboarding process that explains the pictures, then you will get 25% increase of dog pictures.
+3. If you add three pages to the onboarding process that explains the pictures, then you will get 25 percent increase of dog pictures.

-4. By moving the download photos to be part of the home screen, you will receive 50% fewer complaints about the photos section in the next three months
+4. By moving the download photos to be part of the home screen, you will receive 50 percent fewer complaints about the photos section in the next three months

 **Scenario 4: **You are so sick of wearing the same outfits that you developed an AI software to pick out your clothes every morning.
 A venture capitalist saw your tweets about it and gave you a million dollars to start the company.
 You need the AI to address weather conditions when choosing the clothes.
 You want to run an experiment to test a method for collecting data for when it is 80 degrees and sunny.

-1. If you poll people in popular cities on sunny days, then you will be able to add 5% more data points.
+1. If you poll people in popular cities on sunny days, then you will be able to add 5 percent more data points.

-2. If you see what is in clothing stores on sunny days, you will be able to add 10% more data points to the algorithm in a month.
+2. If you see what is in clothing stores on sunny days, you will be able to add 10 percent more data points to the algorithm in a month.

-3. If you send out a survey to ask people what they are wearing when it is 80 degrees and sunny, then you will get a 75% answer rate in a week.
+3. If you send out a survey to ask people what they are wearing when it is 80 degrees and sunny, then you will get a 75 percent answer rate in a week.

-4. By collecting data points of Instagram selfies dates to days of 80 degrees and sunny, your AI can identify 75% of the clothing in 3 months.
+4. By collecting data points of Instagram selfies dates to days of 80 degrees and sunny, your AI can identify 75 percent of the clothing in 3 months.

 **Scenario 5: **Men’s socks are a great way to jazz up an outfit so you decided to start a men’s sock e-commerce store.
 Your customers are not completing the check-out process and usability tests show that some users question the “site’s security”.
 You want to add a small adjustment to the payments page to see if more users complete the check-out process.

 1. If you add a password strength indicator then more people will create passwords in the next 2 months.

-2. If you add a lock icon next to the credit card info, the completion of the checkout process will increase by 15% in 3 months.
+2. If you add a lock icon next to the credit card info, the completion of the checkout process will increase by 15 percent in 3 months.

-3. If you make the site prettier, the completion of the checkout process will increase by 25% in 6 months.
+3. If you make the site prettier, the completion of the checkout process will increase by 25 percent in 6 months.

-4. If you add a review page before the confirmation page, then 20% of customers will be able to complete the checkout flow in 10 mins.
+4. If you add a review page before the confirmation page, then 20 percent of customers will be able to complete the checkout flow in 10 mins.

 **Answers: **